5/5/2025

 Brian Abrams

-Hey guys, thanks very much for taking my questions.
-Congrats to Iri on a great career at Neurocrin and congrats on the strong chronicity start.
+Hey, guys.
+Thanks very much for taking my questions.
+Congrats to Irie on a great career at Nurocrin, and congrats on the strong chronicity start.
 Maybe just two quick ones from me on chronicity.
-Can you provide any more specifics on the proportions of patients being at centers of excellence versus community centers and how these doctors are managing the glucocorticoid down titration, whether that differs at all?
-Then on Ingresa, as you continue to invest in formulary access, can you give us any more specifics on how to think about contracting cadence going forward and what the pricing trends might look like beyond second quarter of this year?
+Can you provide any more specifics on the proportions of patients being treated at centers of excellence versus community centers and how these doctors are managing the glucocorticoid down titration, whether that differs at all?
+And then on Ingresa, as you continue to invest in formulary access, can you give us any more specifics on how to think about contracting cadence going forward and what the pricing trends might look like beyond second quarter of this year?
 Thanks.

 speaker

 Yeah, so let me take a crack at the second question first and then tackle the chronicity question.
-Iri might want to chime in as well.
+Irie might want to chime in as well.
 Contracting cadence.
-So we've always said that our priority is to maximize access for patients and historically we have contracted, but we've been fairly prudent in terms of selecting where we want to contract and where we think it makes a difference in terms of improving access.
-In the prepared remarks, we talked about increasing coverage in the Medicare segment for the TD market and the HD market from less than half to approximately two thirds with the most recent rebate agreement.
+So we've always said that, you know, our priority is to maximize access for patients.
+And historically, you know, we have contracted, but we've been, you know, fairly prudent in terms of selecting where we want to contract and where we think it can make a difference in terms of improving access.
+In the prepared remarks, we talked about increasing coverage in the Medicare segment for the TD market and the HD market from less than half to approximately two-thirds with the most recent rebate agreement.
 And we're going to continue to monitor the environment.
-I don't think there's anything immediate that could happen.
-Certainly nothing that we're anticipating in terms of additional rebate agreements, but certainly if anything does happen, if we enter into any additional rebate agreements, we would flag that going forward.
+I don't think there's anything immediate that could happen, certainly nothing that we're anticipating in terms of additional rebate agreements, but certainly if anything does happen, if we enter into any additional rebate agreements, we would flag that going forward.
 But ultimately, you know, the benefit of improving access certainly accrues starting this year, but carries into 2026 as well.
 So I think it sets us up well for the future.
 With regards to your question about, I'll call it sources of business, volume of treatment forms coming in from centers of excellence versus the community.
-You know, right now what we're seeing is that it's really across the board.
-We have seen adoption and referrals coming in from those centers of excellence, but keep in mind there's not very many of them.
+Right now, what we're seeing is that it's really across the board.
+We have seen adoption and referrals coming in from those centers of excellence, but keep in mind, there's not very many of them.
 There's only nine accredited centers of excellence accredited by the CARES Foundation, a similar number that have most of those services, but they're not accredited.
 So we are seeing adoption and referrals also from community pediatric endocrinologists as well as pediatric adult endocrinologists.
-And it kind of ties back to the comments that we made earlier about really seeing that the, that chronicity is embraced by the broader endocrinology community.
+And it kind of ties back to the comments that we made earlier about really seeing that chronicity is being embraced by the broader endocrinology community.
 Anything to add, Irene?

 speaker